 ‘Though indeed graphic in its depiction, there is very little either haunting or life-like.
 This includes the huge styrofoam mallets wielded by rubber-suited demons, the jello-mud bath apparently symbolizing molten lava, the nude interpretive dances by bare-breasted girls intended to convey the convulsions of hell zombies (etc etc etc).
 Despite the many flaws, however, this film is indeed entertaining…’ Scott Futz, SaruDama

 ‘At this point in his career Ishii was working totally independently on absolute shoestring budgets, so the painfully bad special effects, set design, and acting provides a comic counterpoint to all of the severed limbs […] There are many out there who’ll take Jigoku as an opportunity to spend a night laughing out loud at a bad B-movie…’ J-Film Pow Wow

 ‘Unlike in 1960, we quickly move to Hell early in the film – but it’s a tiny set with painted walls, a handful of extras, and only a few demons with inexpressive masks on – the monsters look more like 1960s Ultraman cast-offs.
 Also, the gore looks unconvincing and home-made.’
-Black HoleMOVIES and MANIA is a genuinely independent website and we rely solely on the minor income generated by internet ads to stay online and expand.
+Black HoleMOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
 Please support us by not blocking ads.
+If you do block ads please consider making a small donation to our running costs instead.
+We'd really appreciate it.
 Thank you.
-As an Amazon Associate, the owner occasionally earns a very tiny amount from qualifying linked purchases.
+As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.